Cotton Sourcing Map for Brands: 2026 Origin Guide

 For Portugal-specialist depth on what European mills can and can't certify, see our sister site.

-Sister-site deep dives: For Portugal-specialist depth, see our sister site Portugal Clothing Factory.
+Sister-site guides: For Portugal-specialist depth, see our sister site Portugal Clothing Factory.

 Citation capsule: OCS verifies organic fiber content from 5% upward and tracks flow through the supply chain.
 GOTS requires 70% minimum organic content plus certified processing at every stage, per Textile Exchange (2024) and Global Standard gGmbH (2024).
 GOTS suits brands marketing "organic" as a primary claim; OCS suits verified content without full-chain processing.